Faith Defined

 This is also how the Book of James can say “faith without works is dead.”
 As we trust God, we also obey Him out of that faith.
 As God shows Himself faithful by blessing our obedience, we learn to trust Him even more.
 Think in terms of a “victorious cycle” as opposed to a vicious one!

-That’s why a “leap of faith” is contrary to the Word.
-Some challenges are simply too big a bite for us to chew off all at once, so we take steps of trust and obedience, which builds our faith and willingness to take the next step of faith, because God is building a track record of His faithfulness within our consciousness.
-That’s why there are so many Scriptures talking about recounting the good works of God, bringing them to remembrance in praise and thanksgiving because it reinforces our faith for the next step.
+This is why a “leap of faith” is contrary to the Word.
+Some challenges are simply too big a bite for us to chew off all at once, so we take steps of trust and obedience, which builds our faith and willingness to take the next step of faith, because God is building a track record of His goodness and faithfulness within our consciousness.
+That’s why there are so many Scriptures talking about folks recounting the good works of God, bringing them to remembrance in praise and thanksgiving because it reinforces our faith for the next step.

 Trust & Obey